MasterSkepticista/MIDAS_IIITD/CV_Problem/README.md

 # CV Problem Code for MIDAS LAB
-Run this file on Python Commandline.
+Run this file on Python Commandline, or use the Jupyter Notebook (recommended).
 For CNN

 ```